The Growth of Esports

-Esports is expected to reach about 500 million fans worldwide by 2020, thanks in part to the success of Intel® Extreme Masters (IEM), the longest running global Esports tournament series.
-That success has driven an expanded partnership between Intel and ESL, enabling all of ESL's amateur and pro Esports, plus its studio and broadcasting operations, to be powered by Intel® technology.
-That means all tournament PCs will feature the latest Intel® Core™ i7 processors, so you can watch the pros perform at their best.
+Esports is expected to reach about 500 million fans worldwide by 2020, thanks in part to the success of Intel® Extreme Masters (IEM), the longest running global esports tournament series.
+That success has driven an expanded partnership between Intel and ESL, enabling all of ESL's amateur and pro esports, plus its studio and broadcasting operations, to be powered by Intel® technology.
+That means tournament PCs will feature the latest Intel® Core™ i7 processors, so you can watch the pros perform at their best.

-Meet the most promising teams in Esports powered by Intel® technology.
+Meet the most promising teams in esports powered by Intel® technology.

 Captained by world champion Christin "potter" Chi, CLG Red is universally recognized as North America's top female gaming team since its conception in 2002 and is currently the most accomplished female gaming team of all time.

-Invictus Gaming is a professional eSports organization HQ'd in China, dedicated to creating "the world's top electronic sports club."
+Invictus Gaming is a professional esports organization HQ'd in China, dedicated to creating "the world's top electronic sports club."
 They were founded in 2011 by Wang Sicong, and consist of squads for Dota 2*, League of Legends*, CrossFire*, and StarCraft II*.